How a workflow is structured

 Connect your output documents

 You can connect multiple output documents to a single workflow.
-For example, a contract workflow might generate a main agreement, an exhibit, and a signature page all from one questionnaire.
+For example, a contract workflow might generate a main agreement, an exhibit, and a signature document all from one questionnaire.

 Common use cases